 If there is one piece of the stay-at-home mom puzzle that gets overlooked often, I would have to say it’s the husbands.
 Husbands of stay-at-home moms are a huge part of a successful family.
-There is a ton of advice for husbands of stay-at-home moms, some tongue and cheek, but most legitimate and helpful.
+There is a ton of advice out there for husbands of stay-at-home moms, some tongue and cheek, but some legitimate and helpful.
+I like to think of mine as the legitimate and helpful kind!

 When I started my stay-at-home mom journey, our home felt imbalanced and just a little bit off.
-I had been a career-minded woman with no previous plans of becoming a homemaker the weight of our lives had just been placed on my husband’s shoulders.
+I had been a career-minded woman with no previous plans of becoming a homemaker.
+When I quit my job to stay at home, the weight of the world had just been placed on my husband’s shoulders.

 It was a tough time.